 Detail: Adobo Paste, Rogelio Bueno, 234 grams

-Care: Adobo pastes are meant to be thin out with chicken or meat stock, but it's always good to check out some online recipes.
-Leftovers can be store in the fridge in a covered container and should be consume within a week.
+Care: Adobo pastes are meant to be thinned out with chicken or meat stock, but it's always good to check out some online recipes.
+Leftovers can be stored in the fridge in a covered container and should be consumed within a week.